matthieugomez/regife/README.md

 ```

+### Weights
+Weights are supported but should be constant within id

 ### Convergence
 The iteration algorithm can be modified using the option `tolerance` (default to 1e-9) or `maxiteration` (default to 10000).